Owen-Hugh/DEMs/README.md

 > * Numerical solutions for COMSOL are also provided and can of course be used to test in TensorFlow.

 > `pip install -r requirements.txt`Build the environment to run this code.

+If you find this project useful in your research, please cite the following work:
+'Wu Y, Feng W, Li Y, Zhang K, Yang F. Dual-stage method with PINN for coupled strong-form diffusion and energy-based deformation analysis in lithium-ion batteries.
+Applied Mathematical Modelling.
+2025 Feb 5:115986.'